DISCOVER: A Solver for Distributional Counterfactual Explanations: Experimental Setup and Results

 \subsection{Main Results}

-Figures~\ref{fig:ot_comparison_compas_mlp} and~\ref{fig:cdf_y_compas_mlp} provide a qualitative comparison of input distortion and output shift across methods.
+Figures~\ref{fig:ot_comparison_compas_mlp} and~\ref{fig:cdf_y_compas_mlp} provide a qualitative comparison of input and output shift across methods.
 Conservative methods can preserve the input distribution while failing to induce a meaningful output shift.
 AReS produces uniformly small per-sample input-side transport distances, but its output CDF remains close to the factual distribution, leading to large $\OTy$.

-In contrast, aggressive group-level translations can match the target outputs while severely distorting inputs.
-GLOBE aligns the output distribution closely to the target, but does so with substantially larger per-sample $\OTx$, indicating global distortion.
+In contrast, aggressive group-level translations can match the target outputs while producing large input-side transport deviations.
+GLOBE aligns the output distribution closely to the target, but does so with substantially larger per-sample $\OTx$, indicating global distributional deviation.

-DISCOVER achieves a sparse and coordinated intervention pattern.
+DISCOVER achieves a sample-budgeted and coordinated intervention pattern.
 It concentrates edits on a small subset of influential samples, yielding a controlled $\OTx$ profile while producing an output CDF that closely tracks the target.
-This supports the motivation behind budgeted sparse distribution editing: effective distributional explanations require selective, coordinated edits rather than uniformly small or uniformly large changes.

 We report the main quantitative comparison in Table~\ref{tab:main-results}.
 Results are averaged over five predictive models (SVM, MLP, Random Forest, XGBoost, and LightGBM) and are reported separately for differentiable and non-differentiable settings.